 Once you locate the main water shut-off valve, turn the handle to shut off the water supply.
 Turning off the water eliminates unwanted pressurized water from entering your home while you’re away.
-When the main water valve is off, turn off the water pump and water heater as well.
+If you turn off the main water valve, turn off the water pump and water heater as well.
 Forgetting to turn off your water heater when the main water valve is shut can cause serious damage.

 While this step is usually accessible for homeowners to complete by themselves, be sure to call a professional plumber if you don’t feel comfortable finding and shutting off your main water supply.

 Open all drain valves and taps throughout your home.
 Make a list of all taps in your home, including the bathrooms, kitchens, and outdoor faucets, and be sure to double-check that no valve is forgotten.
 A closed tap could create a vacuum that holds water inside the pipes, which could cause problems.
 Be sure to keep all valves and taps open while you’re away.